 If you could read one book again for the first time, which one would it be?

-If someone were to visit you in Vancouver for the first time, where would you take them?
+If someone were to visit you in Toronto for the very first time, where would you take them?

 Is there anything else you’d like to share with us about upcoming projects or events (or anything at all!)?